aiven/devportal/docs/community/challenge/catch-the-bus.rst

 Instructions
 ------------
-1. The goal is to find the best bus routes between the different KFC restaurants in Helsinki.
+The goal is to find the best bus routes between the different KFC restaurants in Helsinki.

-2. To enter, create a free trial account here: `Sign up <https://console.aiven.io/signup/email?credit_code=AivenChallengeBIGDATALDN22&trial_challenge=catch_the_bus>`_.
+1. Create an Aiven free trial account here: `Sign up for free<https://console.aiven.io/signup/email?credit_code=AivenChallengeBIGDATALDN22&trial_challenge=catch_the_bus>`_.

+2. `Download the dataset here <https://drive.google.com/file/d/1B4Scsuz4hTx2Hbd9seMIb0dDgbo-b0bf/view>`_.

-3. Spin up an Aiven for ClickHouse® service to process the data, find the routes and plot them on a map.
+3. Spin up an Aiven for ClickHouse® service and load the dataset.
+Please see the `Aiven for ClickHouse® docs <https://docs.aiven.io/docs/products/clickhouse/getting-started.html>`_ for help with these steps.

+4. Find the routes and plot them on a map.
+Here's a `notebook <https://github.com/Ugbot/Clickhouse-challenge/blob/main/mapping_book.ipynb>`_ with a few optional queries and a mapping library to get you started.
+You can also check out the `ClickHouse docs <https://clickhouse.com/docs/en/sql-reference/>`_ for advanced SQL information.

-4. Once ready:
+5. Once ready:
     * Tag us on Twitter with #aivencatchthebuschallenge (and #bigdatalondon22 if you're at the conference) with a screenshot of a map with these routes plotted on it.
     * Or email us at `hacks@aiven.io <mailto:hacks@aiven.io?subject=Solution for Aiven 'Catch the bus' challenge>`_.

-5. Lastly, collect your prize if you do the challenge before 21.11.2022:
+6. Lastly, collect your prize if you do the challenge before 21.11.2022:
     * If you do the challenge in connection with a conference, come visit us at our booth to collect your limited edition Aiven cap.
     * Otherwise you'll receive a voucher for a nice piece of Aiven swag in your inbox upon submitting your solution.

-A few extras:
-    * Here's a `notebook for you <https://github.com/Ugbot/Clickhouse-challenge/blob/main/mapping_book.ipynb>`_ which comes with a few optional queries and a mapping library to get you started.
-    * Please see the `Aiven for ClickHouse® docs <https://docs.aiven.io/docs/products/clickhouse/getting-started.html>`_ on how to get set up and the main `ClickHouse docs <https://clickhouse.com/docs/en/sql-reference/>`_ for advanced SQL information.
-    * For more help/questions ping us on twitter @aiven_io or @Bengamble7 and we'll provide hints and even more terrible puns on ClickHouse, or any of our products.
+For any help or questions ping us on twitter @aiven_io or @Bengamble7.
+Good luck!